Tag Archive for: scarf

 This ‘box’ protects the delicate nature of silk from tearing.
 And when you’ve eaten too much, you’ll be thankful for it.

-Sew up the ends of the ribbon to prevent them from fraying–unless you like that worn look.
+Sew the ends of the ribbon to prevent them from fraying–unless you like that worn look.
+Or, you can use a lighter to burn the ends which will also prevent fraying.

-After slipping your shirt over your head, fasten the snaps in the front around your stomach area, and tie it closed with the ribbon in the back.
+After slipping your shirt over your head, fasten the snaps or the velcro in the front around your stomach area, and tie it closed with the ribbon in the back.

 It looks great paired with skinny jeans, a flowy skirt or shorts.
 I tend to wear bold, chunky jewelry with my scarf shirt, but I give you permission to accessorize at will.